1n4r1/1n4r1.github.io/_posts/2020-07-29-Hackthebox-Cascade-Walkthrough.md

 	SYSVOL                                            	READ ONLY	Logon server share
 ```

-Alternatively, we can we `smbclient` as well(But it doesn't show the access permission).
+Alternatively, we can use `smbclient` as well(But it doesn't show the access permission).
 ```shell
 root@kali:~# smbclient -L 10.10.10.182 -U s.smith
 Enter WORKGROUP\s.smith's password: